Reggie Northrup: Amateur career

 In December 2020, Northrup made his amateur MMA debut, in which he defeated Mike Anderson by submission in the first round.
 In March 2021, he fought Josh Mercado in which he won via submission in the third round.
 In July 2021 he fought Kevin Church, in which he won by knockout.
 In December 2021, he defeated Darius Kennedy in bare knuckle by knockout in the first round.
 Northrup's final match was in January 2022, where defeated Jay Mitchell in 35 seconds by knockout.

+On January 26th, 2024 Northrup competed on the main card of Karate Combat: Kickback 1 in Miami Florida.
+He would go on to lose via split decision.